 Lessons in sport science

-Behind every great sports team is a great sport scientist.
-Andrew Clark of Sydney FC shares some gems of wisdom from the field.
+Andrew Clark of Sydney FC shares some gems of wisdom from the field of sports science.

 Sport science has played a pivotal role in the advancement of elite sport.
 Australia is now considered a world leader in the development, support and enhancement of athletes through research and evidence-based practice.
 From its role in the coaching process, to how our knowledge can help best develop and manage players, sport science has incredible influence across all aspects of the athletic world.